project-march/ProjectMarch/doc/march_packages/march_input_device.rst

             break;
    case State::NewGaitActivated:
             if(triggerPress == "EXIT_GAIT"){
-                this->currentState = State::StandUp; //Automatically
+                this->currentState = State::StandUp;
             }
             break;

 - Add a new entry to the *stateToGaitMapping*.
-By adding a extra line in the constructor of the *StateMachine.cpp*:
+Do this by adding a extra line in the constructor of the *StateMachine.cpp*:

 .. code::